ppy/osu-wiki/wiki/Game_Modifiers/en.md

 > Shortcut key: `E`

-> Less zoom. ("Zoom" referring to how fast the beatmap's BPM is)
+> Less zoom. ("Zoom" referring to the beatmap's BPM)

 ![Length of the song is increased by 1/3; BPM decreased by 1/4][HT1]